 Your bedroom should already be your sanctuary, but meditating before bed or when you wake up can make your rest times even more rewarding.
 For most people, just before and after sleeping is the most relaxing part of the day and might be the easiest time to enter a mindful state.
-Many meditation practitioners advocate choosing an “intention” that focuses your thoughts from the first moment you open your eyes each morning.
+Many meditation practitioners advocate choosing an “intention” that focuses on your thoughts from the first moment you open your eyes each morning.
 Craft a sentence that focuses your mind on something that’s important to you and let that guide you into a day filled with more purpose.

 Meditate While Walking

 Walking offers a rhythmic pattern that is conducive to effective meditation.
-Rather than allowing your mind to race ahead, behind or to the side, use the rhythm and repetition of walking to bring your thoughts under control.
+Rather than allowing your mind to race ahead, behind, or to the side, use the rhythm and repetition of walking to bring your thoughts under control.
 Focus on the joy of moving and remind yourself of all the benefits that walking brings, from decreased stress to cardiovascular health.
 It takes a bit of practice, but many love meditation on the move because it combines physical activity with improved mental clarity.